Immersion suit: Inflatable survival suits

-The inflatable survival suit is a special type of survival suit, recently developed, which is similar in construction to an inflatable boat, but shaped to wrap around the arms and legs of the wearer.
-This type of suit is much more compact than a neoprene survival suit, and very easy to put on when deflated since it is just welded from plastic sheeting to form an air bladder.
+The inflatable survival suit is a special type of survival suit which is similar in construction to an inflatable boat, but shaped to wrap around the arms and legs of the wearer.
+This type of suit is much more compact in storage than a neoprene survival suit, and very easy to put on when deflated since it is just welded from plastic sheeting to form an air bladder.

 Once the inflatable survival suit has been put on and zipped shut, the wearer activates firing handles on compressed carbon dioxide cartridges, which punctures the cartridges and rapidly inflates the suit.
 This results in a highly buoyant, rigid shape that also offers very high thermal retention properties.

 However, like an inflatable boat, the inflatable survival suit loses all protection properties if it is punctured and the gas leaks out.
 For this reason, the suit may consist of two or more bladders, so that if one fails, a backup air bladder is available.